'The Force Awakens' with journey to recover a missing Skywalker

-LOS ANGELES (Reuters) - As Disney reboots the much-loved “Star Wars” franchise with “The Force Awakens” this week, the absence of Luke Skywalker from the film’s marketing has been the subject of much speculation - and for good reason.
+LOS ANGELES, Dec 16 (Reuters) - As Disney reboots the much-loved “Star Wars” franchise with “The Force Awakens” this week, the absence of Luke Skywalker from the film’s marketing has been the subject of much speculation - and for good reason.
 Luke Skywalker has vanished.

 So opens “The Force Awakens,” with the now-iconic scrolling text to inform audiences that Skywalker (played by Mark Hamill) has disappeared after training Jedi soldiers.
 The First Order, a new evil army modeled on the Galactic Empire, is out to find and destroy him, while the Resistance, led by General Leia Organa - formerly known as Princess Leia - is hoping to find him first.